Compilation/build error

 → Verify your wiring

-→ To eliminate issues of OpenMqttGateway or you home controller try uploading basic examples from the libraries directly (like SendDemo for RF or IRSendDemo for IR) and execute them.
+→ To eliminate issues of OpenMQTTGateway or you home controller try uploading basic examples from the libraries directly (like SendDemo (opens new window) for RF or IRSendDemo for IR) and execute them.
 If it doesn't work this means that you have mostly an issue related with your hardware or due to IDE/library version used.

-Regarding the IR led emitter you can replace it with a normal led and see if it light on when you send an mqtt command
+Regarding the IR led emitter you can replace it with a normal led and see if it lights up when you send an MQTT command

 → If you are only unable to receive RF on nodemcu (or if it only works when a serial connection is active):